8 Tips to Save Money While Shopping Online

 While shopping online can save you time and effort, it doesn’t always translate to money savings.
 With that said, there are things you can do when shopping online to bring the total of your shopping cart down as low as possible.
 Believe it or not, some very astute online shoppers have turned saving money into an art form.

-Here are 8 tips you can consider to help you save money when you decide to do your shopping online with online retailers.
+Here are eight tips you can consider to help you save money when you decide to do your shopping online with online retailers.

 1. Stack offers

 Sometimes, saving big money while shopping online is as easy as making the right purchases at the right time.
-If you have access to a Lazada discount code or online coupons, you can increase your savings by waiting to buy applicable products when they are also on sale from the manufacturer.
+If you have access to a Lazada discount code or sams club promo codes, you can increase your savings by waiting to buy applicable products when they are also on sale from the manufacturer.

 2. Use the KCL app

 When shopping online, it helps to get heads-up information about sales without having to scour your inbox.
 If you download the KCL app, you will get instant notifications about major sales and sales items from top retailers like Kohl’s, Target, Gap, Old Navy, Macy’s, JC Penney, major grocery store chains, and more.

 3. Shop for Appliances and Electronics Through Greentoe

 Most consumers are unaware that some retailers might be willing to accept lower than advertised prices if asked to do so.
 With an app like Greentoe, you can select the appliance or electronic device you want, name your price, and hopefully find a retailer that will accept your offer.

 There are some excellent apps for shopping portals available to shoppers everywhere.
 An app like eBates can typically offer consumers rebates of 2% or more on selected merchandise purchased through the app.
 Two per cent might not sound like a lot on one purchase, but it can really add up over multiple purchases.